 6: Salem Drop (Youth Era)

 Youth Era’s Salem Drop website just feels informative.
 Clean with a good balance of bright and dark, the font sizes lead the eye comfortably and serve to break up what would otherwise be a great wall of text.
-The calendar, which looks almost like something you’d find in newsprint, is subtle but effective and never feels cluttered: something often difficult to do with a full page of black and white text.
+Good accessibility features, clear navigation and a, well, actionable call to action.
+The calendar, which looks almost like something you’d find in newsprint, is subtle and never feels cluttered while keeping abreast of upcoming events- something often difficult to do with a full page of black and white text.

 https://www.youthera.org/salem-drop